 Danish Stock Option Act.
 By participating in the Plan, the Participant acknowledges that he or she received an Employer Statement translated into Danish, which is being provided to comply with the Danish Stock Option Act.
-To the extent more favorable to the Participant, the terms set forth in the Employer Statement will apply to the Participant's participation in the Plan.
+To the extent more favorable to the Participant and required to comply with Stock Option Act, the terms set forth in the Employer Statement will apply to the Participant's participation in the Plan.